Syracuse Home Inspection Professionals

 - Radon.
 Radon testing is a separate process from a home inspection, it is a service that we offer at Brightside.

-- Anything in-between the walls, pools or spas, septic tanks, additional structures like a barn or shed.
+- Anything in-between the walls, pools or spas, septic tanks, wells, additional structures like a barn, shed or pool house.

 - Cosmetic damage like torn carpet, scratched hardwoods or peeling paint; unless it presents a safety issue.
 Home inspections are not intended to find every scratch or dent.